 Training for a marathon is very hard on the body.
 The body is in a constant motion for 26.2 miles.
 For example, running is you and the road.
 You have to push your body through space and time.
 When you are swimming, you have the water to help you stay afloat (well for some).
-When you are cycling, you have the bike, to help you go through space.
+When you are cycling, you have a bike, to help you go through space.

 As a triathlete getting ready for a marathon, you may plug in some swims and bikes but your focus will be 4-5 days of running.
 It takes a longer time to recover from a run, then it would from a swim or bike.
-Every time you hit the ground, think about how the ankle, hip and foot absorb your body weight.
+Every time you hit the ground, think about how the ankle, hip, and foot absorb your body weight.
 There are numerous studies about injuries and running a marathon.
 Check these ones out: Risk Factors for injuries… or Injuries Sustained by Runners…

 3. Lose Quality Training time for the Ironman :

 Let’s say your Ironman is in May.
 You did a marathon in December.
-It takes you about 4 weeks to recover, which puts you at January.
+It takes you about 4 weeks to recover, which puts you in January.
 We are starting to increase your swims and your long bikes.
 Starting in January, you should be getting into your 4-hour bikes for the Ironman but this is what happens…

 4. Training for a fast marathon will NOT benefit you for your Ironman: